elasticsearch-dump/elasticsearch-dump/README.md

 --awsService
+                    Sets the AWS service that the signature will be generated for (default: calculated from hostname or host) --awsRegion
-                    Sets the AWS service that the signature will be generated for (default: calculated from hostname or host) --support-big-int
+                    Sets the AWS region that the signature will be generated for (default: calculated from hostname or host) --support-big-int
                     Support big integer numbers --retryAttempts